Posted / 7th March 2019

 - Finding the workers

 One of the best tried and true methods of finding applicants is through your other employees.
 This works well for not only you, but your potential worker.
 Let’s not forget a happy you and a happy employee, makes a happy client!
 Setting up an employee incentive program is one way to do this well.
 Pay your long-time cleaners to recommend new hires.
 This gives the incentive to find good workers like themselves, who will succeed.
 This is also a golden opportunity for your employees to give you a good reference as an employer.
+Learn more about how to recruit and develop superstar team members.

 There are many other methods to find applicants — posting to social media, job boards, and more.
 Be sure to describe job requirements and duties in a thorough and inviting way.
 Note that the right candidate will be joining a fun team atmosphere.
 This creates a feel for a happy environment, working with other happy workers.
 It also weeds out the people that do not do well with teams.
 Let’s face it, you need a team to clean!